Fcornaire/TF.EX/README.md

 It fairly easy to install this mod:

-1. Install [FortRise](https://github.com/Terria-K/FortRise) with Debug ON , this can be changed by modifying the ```PatchVersion.txt``` file in the Towerfall root directory
+1. Install [FortRise](https://github.com/Terria-K/FortRise) with Debug ON , this can be changed by modifying the `PatchVersion.txt` file in the Towerfall root directory
    > [!WARNING]
-> The last supported version is [4.7.2](https://github.com/FortRise/FortRise/releases/tag/4.7.2), This mean the mod won't load/work on version 5.X.X and beyond (PS : there is a [pre release](https://github.com/Fcornaire/TF.EX/releases/tag/1.0.0-rc) compatible with 5.0.0).
+   > The last supported version is [5.3.0](https://github.com/FortRise/FortRise/releases/tag/5.3.0), This mean the mod won't load/work on version 4.X.X and older or even beyond.
    > Effort will be made to upgrade at some point
 2. Download the latest TF EX [release](https://github.com/Fcornaire/TF.EX/releases)
 3. Create a `Mods` directory at the root of your Towerfall install directory if not done already
 4. Extract the `TF.EX` zip into the `Mods` folder.